This lake management project provides lake improvement to Pleasant Lake by controlling invasive and nuisance aquatic weeds.

 However, aquatic plants can also become a nuisance.
 Invasive plants that are not native to Michigan can grow rapidly out of control, choking out other plants and organisms and reducing recreational options in the lake.

 Starry stonewort is one example of an invasive plant seen in Michigan waters.
 Click here to learn more about starry stonewort from the Huron River Watershed Council.

-Special Assessments to cover the cost of this project may be levied on the 2014 to 2018 winter tax bills of properties located within the Special Assessment District Map 2014 - 2018 (PDF).
+Special Assessments to cover the cost of this project may be levied on the 2019 to 2023 winter tax bills of properties located within the special assessment district.